 Adult male rhesus macaques can measure more than 76cm tall and weigh 15kg; adult females are smaller; averaging 47cm in length, and weighing around 5kg.
 They have a tail that measures between 20 and 23cm long.
-They have pink-coloured hairless faces, but the rest of their bodies are covered with a brownish-grey coloured fur.
-Their hands and feet are prehensible with hairless palms with oppossed thumbs.
-Their upper canine teeth are long and straight, while the lower canines curve inward.
-They have callous, hairless buttocks.
+They have pink-coloured hairless faces, but the

 They can live up to 25 years. (Álvarez-Romero & Medellín, 2005).
 Rhesus macaques, both Chinese- and Indian-derived, range in color from dusty brown to auburn with little to no fur found on their reddish-pink faces.
 Their rumps are the same color as their faces and they have medium-length tails that average between 207.6 and 228.9 mm (8.17 and 9.01 in) (Fooden 2000).
-Males and females are sexually dimorphic, like other species of macaques, and males measure, on average, 531.8 mm (1.74 ft) and weigh, on average, 7.70 kg (17.0 lb) while females have an average height of 468.8 mm (1.54 ft) and an average weight of 5.34 kg (11.8 lb) (Fooden 2000: Singh & Sinha 2004).
-Thev are quadrupedal and, depending on the type of habitat in which they are found, can be predominantly arboreal or predominantly terrestrial (Seth et al. 2001).
+Males and females are sexually dimorphic, like other species of macaques, and males measure, on average, 531.8 mm (1.74 ft) and weigh, on average, 7.70 kg (17.0 lb) while females have an average height of 468.8 mm (1.54 ft) and an average weight of 5.34 kg (11.8 lb) (Fooden 2000; Singh & Sinha 2004).
+They are quadrupedal and, depending on the type of habitat which thev are found. predominantly arboreal or predominantly terrestrial (Seth et al. 2001).
 Rhesus macaques are also skilled swimmers and have been observed crossing bodies of water up to one kilometer (.621 mi) wide.
 When they are seen in the water they are usually searching for food, escaping from danger, regulating their body temperature, or playing.
 Swimming is a skill seen in infants as young as two days old (Fooden, 2000).